 • condominium issues,

-This is precisely why guidance becomes essential for premium acquisitions.
+This is precisely why support becomes essential in premium acquisitions.

-Why advisory support has become central in luxury real estate
+Why the advisory role is becoming central in high-end real estate

-The 2026 market is far more technical than it was a few years ago.
+The 2026 market is much more technical than it was a few years ago.

 Buyers are: